 The Heart of Worcestershire College said in a statement that “at no point has Louis been told he could not attend his course but both Louis and Mrs Makepeace have been informed that the adjustments Louis requires will need to be agreed before an unconditional offer can be given,” and that the college had undertaken a review to ensure all appropriate adjustments are made in their kitchens for Louis.

-There’s no word yet if Louis has taken Ramsay up on his offer, but we can’t wait to find out if Louis will be the latest of Chef Ramsay’s recruits!
+There’s no word yet if Louis has taken Ramsay up on his offer, but we can’t wait to find out if the disabled teen will be the latest of Chef Ramsay’s recruits!

 Image: GothEric/FlickrGet your copy of PosAbility Magazine